EMdloti: Spelling change

 In November 2009, the eThekwini Metropolitan Municipality submitted a list of places in the municipality to the KwaZulu-Natal Provincial Geographic Names Committee to be changed from their anglicised names to the correct Zulu spelling.
 In the list, the village "Umdloti" was to be changed to "eMdloti" which meant the uppercase "U" would fall away and be replaced by a lowercase "e" and the Umdloti River was to be changed to "uMdloti River" which meant the '"U" in the spelling would change from an uppercase to a lowercase.

 On 1 October 2010, the KwaZulu-Natal Department of Arts and Culture gazette the list of approved name changes which included the village of Umdloti and the Umdloti River.
 Ever since the name change, the South African National Roads Agency Ltd. (SANRAL) has changed the road signs on the N2 highway leading to and at the M27 Jabu Ngcobo Drive interchange and many news agencies like The Mercury and Northglen News use the spelling "eMdloti", however there are still several road signs that still remain with the spelling "Umdloti" and many Durbanites and residents and businesses of eMdloti still spell the town with its previous spelling.

 Geography

 eMdloti is situated on a large, ancient sand dune that divides the village into upper and lower sections along the coastline.
-The village borders on the uMdloti River to the north, with La Mercy on the opposite bank, the Sibaya Coastal Forest Reserve to the south and the Sibaya Coastal Precinct to the west.
+The village borders on the uMdloti River to the north, with La Mercy on the opposite bank, the Sibaya Coastal Forest Reserve to the south and the Sibaya Coastal City to the west.
 Nearby communities include uMhlanga to the south-west as well as Waterloo and Verulam to the west.